rajatyadav1994/Text_Summarization/README.md

 # Extractive Text Summarization
 - The extractive text summarization technique involves pulling keyphrases from the source document and combining them to make a summary.
 The extraction is made according to the defined metric without making any changes to the texts.

--BERT(Bidirectional Encoder Representations from Transformers) is basically a trained Transformer Encoder stack.
+- BERT(Bidirectional Encoder Representations from Transformers) is basically a trained Transformer Encoder stack.

 Two model of BERT: